zishan0215/old-blog/_posts/2016-02-07-getting-started-with-opencv-1.md

 ```

 So in this tutorial, we learnt the basics of OpenCV, what it is, what is has to offer.
 Then we moved on the reading
-images and then modifying ans saving the new images.
+images and then modifying and saving the new images.
 In the next tutorial, i will go through some more manipulation
 of images so that we get more comfortable with handling images.